-Diving wetsuits in neoprene enclose a thin layer of water between the body and the suit: warmed by contact with the body, this layer enables the diver to maintain his or her temperature.
-Available from Beuchat in 3mm thick for warm water diving, and 5 mm and 7 mm thick for diving in temperate or cold water, these suits should be chosen to fit closely for better protection, without however being too tight.
+Wet diving suits in neoprene enclose a thin layer of water between the body and the suit: warmed by contact with the body, this layer enables the diver to maintain his or her temperature.
+Available from Beuchat in 3mm thick for warm water diving, and 5 mm and 7 mm thick for diving in temperate or cold water.
+Choose an adjusted size for better thermal protection, without being tight to maintain freedom of movement.

-Wetsuits exist in shorty and one-piece versions for warm water, and two-piece and one-piece versions, with or without hood, for temperate or cold waters, supplemented if necessary by an under-garment with or without hood.
-The insulation of the head is especially important: even in temperate waters, you can lose up to 30% of your body heat through the head!
+Wetsuits exist in shorty version, like Optima and Alize, ideal for warm water.
+They also exist in one-piece versions, like the Focea Comfort 6, the Alize and the Optima, for temperate or cold waters.
+If necessary, you can supplement your diving suit by an under-garment like Polarskin or Heatskin.
+Some of our diving suits are also available with a hood.
+Indeed, the insulation of the head is especially important: even in temperate waters, you can lose up to 30% of your body heat through the head !

 Special gloves and boots help ensure the thermal insulation and protection of the diver.